collective/collective.listingviews/README.rst

 ========================

 There is a known issue which breaks widgets when editing listing views.
-This is due to regression bug in z3c.form 3.2.3 which ships with Plone 4.3.5+.
+This is due to a regression bug in z3c.form 3.2.3 which ships with Plone 4.3.5 and 4.3.6.

 You will need to pin a different version of z3c.form.
 Add the following to versions::